 We are unable at this time to predict the impact of COVID-19 on our business, results of operations and financial condition, and, depending on the magnitude and duration of the COVID-19 pandemic, such impact may be material.
-See "Risk Factors - The recent outbreak of COVID-19 may adversely affect our financial condition, liquidity and our ability to service our debt."
+See "Risk Factors - The impact of the recent outbreak of COVID-19 and the measures implemented to mitigate the spread of the virus on our business, results of operations and financial condition will depend on future developments, which are highly uncertain and largely without precedent."